 If you would like more information about the preschool, please visit their webpage.

 The Trinity labyrinth can be walked at any time.
 In the foyer and in the kiosk are leaflets to guide you.
 We also have weekly guided walks at 9:00am on Tuesdays during the spring, summer, and autumn.
 The walks are held indoors during inclement weather.

 Our labyrinth is an outdoor brick & grass modified 7-circuit medieval labyrinth.
 It is made up of approximately 690 bricks, including the entrance path and is approximately 50 feet in diameter.
 As you enter the labyrinth you are facing east—the direction of the rising sun, hope, light, the risen Son.

 The labyrinth is intended to be self-sustaining, via donations and the cost of engraved bricks.
 The center elements (benches and fountain) were graciously donated in memory of George and Thelma Goodman.
 The perimeter lights were donated in memory of Maggie Stewart.
 The water fountain and perimeter lights are solar powered.

-For more information please contact the office.
+For more information about the labyrinth or to purchase engraved bricks, please contact the office.

 Throughout the year there are plenty of opportunities to give and to share with those in need.
-From thanksgiving baskets, to mittens and scarves in winter, to christmas gifts for those affected by violence.
+From Thanksgiving baskets, to mittens and scarves in winter, to Christmas gifts for those affected by violence.
 If you want to give, and are looking for opportunities to share contact the office.

 Visiting the Sick